rafayet-git/pvd-image-steganography/README.md

 1. Proper pixel overflow handling, as it seems to cause issues when using very long messages, especially with bird.png.

-2. Better handling of lossy file formats.
-Possibly by converting to png?

-3. Encryption of some kind
+2. Encryption of some kind